Uinta’s Equine Program is the most purposeful and comprehensive Equine Program in Residential Treatment.

 Uinta’s Equine Therapists are all trained by Greg Kersten, the Founder of Equine Assisted Psychotherapy and Founder of EAGALA (Equine Assisted Growth and Learning Association).

-During the summer months, the teens participate in natural horsemanship activities, which incorporate techniques pioneered by Pat and Linda Parelli.
-The core principles of Parelli are “Love, Leadership, Language.”
-These concepts complement the relationship skills that are the foundation for Uinta’s therapeutic approach.
-Teens learn seven “games” that they can play with their horses to establish trust, leadership, and communication.
-The games are a fun way for the teen to practice these skills and build self-confidence.
+Parelli Natural Horsemanship focuses on the natural relationship between human and animal, the core principles being “Love, Leadership, Language.”
+These concepts complement the relationship skills that are the foundation of Uinta’s therapeutic approach.
+During the summer months, our students are taught seven games that they can play with their horses to establish trust, leadership, and communication.
+The games are designed as a fun way for teens to practice interpersonal skills while building self-confidence.